gitlabhq/gitlab-runner/docs/install/linux-repository.md

 - The [package signing public key](#current-gpg-public-key) can be imported from
   <https://packages.gitlab.com/runner/gitlab-runner/gpgkey/runner-gitlab-runner-49F16C5CC3A0F81F.pub.gpg>.

-#### DEB-based distributions
+#### Debian-based distributions

-The DEB format does not officially contain a default and included method for signing packages.
+The `deb` format does not officially contain a default and included method for signing packages.
 The GitLab Runner project uses the `dpkg-sig` tool for signing and verifying signatures on packages.
 This method supports only manual verification of packages.

-To verify a DEB-based package:
+To verify a `deb` package:

 1. Install `dpkg-sig`: